Dorset Naga vs Naga Viper: Stable Naga Heat or Record Hybrid

 England · C. chinense

-Gerald Fowler spent years crossing C. chinense varieties at his farm in Cumbria, northern England, before the Naga Viper emerged from that work.
+Gerald Fowler spent years crossing Capsicum chinense varieties at his farm in Cumbria, northern England, before the Naga Viper emerged from that work.
 In February 2011, Guinness World Records certified it at 1,382,118 SHU, making it officially the hottest pepper in the world at that moment.

 Selection